d'Orsay museum view

 15. Musée Rodin

 The Rodin Museum maximizes the world’s largest collection of Auguste Rodin’s sculpture by using the lovely gardens surrounding the Hôtel Biron, which the artist used as his workshop from 1908 until his death (1917).
 The Hôtel became a museum in 1919.
 Rodin donated his entire sculpture collection and the Impressionist paintings he owned to the French State on the condition that the Hôtel Biron in Paris and the building where he resided (in Meudon, 9 km away) would become museums dedicated to his body of work.
-Rodin loved to collect antiques.
-A recent exhibition entitled “Rodin´s Dream of Egypt,” which included hundreds of recently-restored items including Rodin’s personal collection of Egyptian art, closed to the public on March 5, 2023.
+Rodin also loved to collect antiques, paintings by his contemporaries, and antiquities — including a large personal collection of Egyptian art.
 Go to the museum’s website, please, to learn about upcoming exhibits.

 Closed on Mondays.
 Open Tuesday – Sunday 10:00 – 6:30 (18:30).
 Metro #13 to Varenne, or #8 to Invalides.